The number of solutions for random regular NAE-SAT: The 1RSB free energy

 Let us first fix $T<\infty$ and consider the clusters encoded by $T$-colorings.
 We have explicitly defined $\SIGMA(H)$ and $\size(H)$.
-Let

-with the convention that a supremum over an empty set is $-\infty$.
+Let $\mathcal{S}(s) \equiv \sup\set{ \SIGMA(H) : \size(H)=s}$, with the convention that a supremum over an empty set is $-\infty$.
 Thus $\mathcal{S}(s)$ is a well-defined function which captures the spirit of the function $\Sigma(s)$ discussed in the introduction.
 (Note $\mathcal{S}$ implicitly depends on $T$ since the maximum is taken over empirical measures $H$ which are supported on $T$-colorings.)
-Recall that the physics approach \cite{MR2317690} takes $\mathcal{S}(s)$ as a conceptual starting point.
+Recall that the physics approach (\cite{MR2317690} and refs.\ therein) takes $\mathcal{S}(s)$ as a conceptual starting point.
 However, for purposes of explicit calculation the actual starting point is the Legendre dual